WHAT IS A BATTERY?

-- Most of today’s PHEVs and AEVs, as well as some HEVs, use lithium-ion batteries.
+- Lithium-ion batteries are used in most of today's PHEVs and EVs, as well as some HEVs.
 A number of consumer electronics, including mobile phones and laptops have used lithium-ion batteries since the 1990s.
-Lithium-ion batteries’ high specific energy, high energy efficiency, and long life make them particularly useful for these applications.
-DOE and industry are working together to conduct research and development to reduce these batteries’ cost, size and weight.
+Lithium-ion batteries' high specific energy, high energy efficiency, and long life make them particularly useful for these applications.
+The U.S. Department of Energy (DOE) and industry are working together to conduct research and development to reduce these batteries' cost, size, and weight.

 - Lithium-polymer batteries are similar to lithium-ion batteries, but they use a solid conducting polymer as an electrolyte instead of the liquid electrolyte in lithium-ion batteries.
 Lithium-polymer batteries can provide high specific power (power per unit of volume) and are used in some HEVs.
 Like lithium-ion batteries, researchers are working to reduce their cost and improve performance.

-Advancing battery technologies is critical as DOE works with industry to continue developing HEVs, PHEVs, and AEVs.
-Current battery research and development investigates advanced battery chemistries such as Lithium-metal, Lithium-air, and Lithium-sulfur.
-Visit the U.S. Department of Energy’s Vehicle Technologies Office energy storage pages for more information.
+Advancing battery technologies is critical as DOE works with industry to continue developing HEVs, PHEVs, and EVs.
+Current battery research and development investigates advanced battery chemistries such as lithium-metal, lithium-air, and lithium-sulfur.
+Visit the U.S. Department of Energy's Vehicle Technologies Office energy storage pages for more information.